 The Fellowship has provided humanitarian aid to millions of people in more than 25 countries, and its robust communications network – including teaching, television and radio programs, and web contacts – reaches many millions more in some 100 countries each day, creating an enormous groundswell of aid and good will.

-Through programs of direct assistance such as food, medicines, blankets and heat for disadvantaged individuals and families in Israel, The Fellowship provides humanitarian aid to more than 1.6 million people in need worldwide, including the elderly, Holocaust survivors, children, and victims of terror.
+Through programs within global reach of direct assistance such as food, medicines, blankets and heat for disadvantaged individuals and families in Israel, The Fellowship provides humanitarian aid to more than 1.6 million people in need worldwide, including the elderly, Holocaust survivors, children, and victims of terror.

 Through its On Wings of Eagles program, The Fellowship has enabled more than 730,000 Jews to immigrate to Israel (make aliyah) and move toward stable lives in the land of their forefathers.
 Thousands more are helped through dozens of security projects funded by The Fellowship around the world.
 Many of the poorest Jewish families in the world live in the nations of the former Soviet Union and small Jewish communities worldwide, where The Fellowship helps more than 440,000 of these people by providing vital food and supplies each year.